rvalitov/zabbix-php-fpm/README.md

 - Error `ZBX_NOTSUPPORTED: Unsupported item key`.
 It means the `userparameter_php_fpm.conf` file is ignored by the Zabbix agent.
 Please, make sure that you copied this file to correct location and you have restarted the Zabbix agent.

 # Compatibility
-Should work with PHP 5.6.x and later, Zabbix 4.0.x and later.
+Should work with any version of PHP-FPM (starting with PHP 5.3.3), Zabbix 4.0.x and later.
 Can work with any version of ISPConfig as long as you have a valid PHP-FPM status page configuration there.

 Tested with:
 - PHP 7.3